Kamenický Šenov: Geography

 Kamenický Šenov is located about 10 km north of Česká Lípa and 40 km west of Liberec.
 It lies in the Central Bohemian Uplands.
 The highest point is the hill Česká skála at 629 m above sea level.
-The Šenovský Creek springs in the territory and flows through the town.
+The brook Šenovský potok originates in the municipal territory and flows through the town proper.

 History

 The first written mention of Kamenický Šenov is from 1352, as a village called Sonov founded by immigrant Sorbs.
 The village belonged to the Česká Kamenice estate, therefore it began to be called Kamenický Šenov.

 In the 17th century, the local glassmakers are first mentioned, and during the 17th and 18th centuries there was a massive boom in glass refining and in glass trade.
 The glass industry significantly contributed to the rapid growth of Kamenický Šenov and the inhabitants began to get rich.

-Until 1918, the town was part of the Habsburg monarchy (Cisleithania, the northern and western part of Austria-Hungary after the compromise of 1867), in the Tetschen – Děčín District, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Demographics

 Economy

 The town has a long history of glass works.
 It is also known for the manufacture of chandeliers, operated by the Preciosa company.